 An important feature of this core for this design is, it consists of a core window with nominal 4.3 mm that clears the 4.0 mm PCB thickness.
-The overall height of this core is 7.8 mm so it is <10 mm height of the DC/DC Converter mechanical height.
+The overall height of this core is 7.8 mm, so its height is < 10 mm of the DC/DC Converter mechanical height.